 Roasted Brussels Sprouts with Balsamic Glaze

-This year we are serving Roasted Brussels Sprouts with Balsamic Glaze.
-Many of the recipes for Brussels Sprouts call for bacon but we have chosen to not use it in our Whole Foods Brussels Sprouts any longer.
-We offer this recipe instead of the bacon laden recipes from past years.
+One of my favorite vegetables that just happen to also be keto friendly are Roasted Brussels Sprouts with Balsamic Glaze.
+Many of the recipes for Brussels Sprouts call for bacon but we have chosen to not use it in our Whole Foods Brussels Sprouts for this recipe.

 This healthy Brussels sprouts side dish with its rich oven-roasted flavor is enhanced with just a hint of sweetness.
-The combination of sweet and savory elements in this dish makes it a perfect complement for a wide variety of main dishes, ranging from maple-grilled wild caught salmon to Free range raised Roast Turkey served on the holidays.
+The combination of sweet and savory elements in this dish makes it a perfect complement for a wide variety of main dishes, ranging from maple-grilled wild caught salmon to Free range raised Roast Turkey or Chicken.

 - 2 T. extra virgin olive oil